-The objective of an effective activation policy for jobseekers and other disadvantaged groups of the population is to bring more people into the labour force and into jobs.
-This requires in particular:
+The objective of an effective activation policy is to give more people access to the labour force and good jobs.
+This requires:

 The labour market policy statistics covers public interventions in the labour market aimed at reaching its efficient functioning and correcting imbalances.
 The primary target groups are those people unemployed or employed at risk of involuntary job loss.